Elango-Sagravia/geo-politics/outstatic/content/articles/china-taiwan-conflict-consequences.md

 ![An Image of how China dominates the antibiotics markets](/images/china-dominates-antibiotics-market-c4NT.png)

-*An Image of how China dominates the antibiotics markets.
+*source-An Image of how China dominates the antibiotics markets.
 Credit: Statista*

 China has become a pharmaceutical powerhouse over the past twenty years because of its dominance in unbranded medicine.
 It is also a major exporter of antibiotics and other ingredients used to make critical drugs.